Aman-Rana-02/Factor_Research_Demonstration/README.md

 This repository contains code that showcases a sample factor-based research process for a risk-premia flavor factor research project.
 The notebooks are structured in sequence to guide readers through data retrieval, modeling, strategy development, and performance attribution.
 Each notebook includes comments that walk the reader through results and the reasoning behind decisions.

+To note is that I do not use Fama-French's portfolio method to fit Betas, instead I fit Betas at a firm level, to better capture firm specific sensitivities.

 ## Repository Structure

 The code files are ordinally named as follows: